100% Certified Authentic

 Panerai Submersible 1950 3 Days Automatic 42mm

-The prevailing trend for the last decade or two has obviously been for ever larger watches, with even the most stubborn traditionalists (we’re looking at you Rolex) being forced to release both new and updated models that go far beyond their time-honored 40mm dimensions.
+The prevailing trend for the last decade or two has been for ever larger watches, with even the most stubborn traditionalists (we’re looking at you Rolex) being forced to release both new and updated models that go far beyond their time-honored 40mm dimensions.

 In the world of Panerai, bigger has always equaled better and their wonderfully robust diver, the Luminor Submersible, is already available in 44mm and 47mm versions.